Our Lives are a Mirror Image of the Little Decisions we Make

 The Power of Our Decisions

-These and hundreds of other little decisions we make each day may seem insignificant when looked at individually, but when looked at collectively they influence every part of our lives.
+These and hundreds of other little decisions we make each day may seem insignificant when looked at individually, but when looked at collectively, they influence every part of our lives.
 From our relationships to our health, no part of our lives is exempt from the effects of these little decisions.

-We are where we are and whom we are at this very moment in life based on the decisions we have made.
+We are where we are and who we are at this very moment in life based on the decisions we have made.
 Our physical health is largely the reflection of our decisions.
 Our finances are what they are because of our decisions.
 Where we work and what we earn is the outcome of our decisions.
 The state of our relationships is the result of our decisions.
 Everything we have or don’t have is a reflection of our decisions.

 We can avoid accepting personal responsibility for our decisions by blaming others, but if we consider how something occurred, it all points to a decision we made.
-From time to time there will be exceptions, but if we are honest with ourselves, our lives are a mirror image of our decisions.
+From time to time, there will be exceptions, but if we are honest with ourselves, our lives are a mirror image of our decisions.

-There is also a positive side effect from intentionally making good decisions.
+There is also a positive side effect of intentionally making good decisions.
 When you make wise choices regardless of how little they may be, you will feel happy with yourself and who you are becoming because you will know you are doing the right thing.

 Improving Our Decision-Making

-If deep down inside you want to become a better person and enjoy greater success and fulfillment in your life, then consider these suggestions.
+If deep down inside you want to become a better person and enjoy greater success and fulfillment in your life, then consider these suggestions:

 • Accept responsibility for your decisions and stop blaming others for where you find yourself today.
 This is the first step forward.

-• Become aware of decisions you are making every day and start making decisions consistent with the person you want to become.
+• Become aware of the decisions you are making every day and start making decisions consistent with the person you want to become.

 • Believe in yourself and in your ability to make good decisions.
 Follow your gut and do what you feel is right; 95% of the time you will make the right decision.
 Like any skill, as you become intentional about making positive decisions, you will get better and better.